sdpjswl/ASJNetworking/README.md

 # Installation

-Cocoapods is the preferred way to install this library.
+CocoaPods is the preferred way to install this library.
 Add this command to your `Podfile`:

 ```
 pod 'ASJNetworking'
 ```

-If you prefer the classic way, just copy the ASJNetworking folder (.h and .m files) to your project.
+If you prefer the classic way, just copy the `ASJNetworking` folder (.h and .m files) to your project.

 # Usage